-In this new type of morphological segmentation method, h-maxima transform is applied twice to the original image.
-The unwanted structures that surround the target are suppressed in the process of target segmentation.
-Furthermore, this new method has no restrictions on the size and shape of the target object that is to be segmented.
+This proposed method is based on a morphological subtraction method.
+In this new type of morphological enhancement method, h-maxima transform is applied to the original medical image.
+The unwanted structures that surround the target are suppressed in the process of target enhancement.
+Furthermore, this new method has no restrictions on the size and shape of the target object that is to be enhanced.

-This method was applied to segmentation of an abnormal region in the chest x-ray image shown in Fig. 1.
+This method was applied to enhancement of an abnormal region in the chest radiograph shown in Fig. 1.
 The arrow in Fig. 1(a) shows the position of the abnormality (lung nodule).
-Fig. 1(b) shows the image after segmentation using the proposed method.
-Candidates of lung nodule regions were extracted.
-Fig. 1(c) is the resultant image of nodule detection.
-The nodule region was clearly distinguished from the surrounding tissues.
+Fig. 1(b) shows the image after contrast enhancement using the proposed method.
+From the result, the nodule region was clearly distinguished from the surrounding tissues.

 Figure 1.
-Segmentation results for chest x-ray image: (a) test image. (b) Segmentation using the proposed method.
+Contrast enhancement result for chest x-ray image: (a) Original chest radiograph. (b) Contrast enhanced image by using the proposed method.
 The image was obtained from a standard digital image database of chest lung nodules and non-nodules (Shiraishi et al., ARJ Am.
 J. Roentgenol.
-174, 2000). (a) Original chest x-ray image. (b) Segmentation result of candidates of lung nodule obtained by the proposed method. (c) Detection of lung nodule.
+174, 2000).